jonsanjuan/5khelpdocs/docs/mfa-login.md

 ### SSO Authentications

 Single sign-on (SSO) is a session and user authentication service that permits an end user to enter one set of login credentials (such as a name and password) and be able to access multiple applications.
 Your company policy may require you to utilize SSO.
+If so, you may find that your SSO interface looks different from the one pictured here; however, functionality will be the same.

 ![](/5khelpdocs/img/login/SSO1.png)